 - 9.3 Business rates have been subject to a new rateable value listing as from 2017/18, which is expected to lead to a significant increase in appeals.
-There has been a consideration by the DCLG in consultation with Society of County Treasurers Technical Support Team that indicates that a figure of as much as 4.5% of gross rates after the multiplier has been applied can be expected (£1.4m).
-Therefore, a provision has been set aside for appeals of this amount. - 9.4 However, the appeals risk for the 2010 rateable listing has increased by £0.4m.
-In year, the council has had to settle £1.4m of successful appeals against a provision of £2.3m for the 2010 RV listing.
-Appeals have fallen from £6.5m to £4m for that listing.
-As at the end of 2017/18 there are expected to be £4m of appeals in relation to 2010 still pending VOA judgement.
-We have a provision of £0.96m set aside to deal with those that are successful.
-There is a further provision of £1.4m in relation to the RV listing for 2017; as yet this is a general provision as we have not been notified of any specific appeals in relation to that listing.
-The level of provision is based on a percentage of appeals being successful.
-A higher weighting is given to larger appeals, as they are likely to have taken advice.
-The pro rate percentage is 34%, which is applied to outstanding appeals.
+There has been a consideration by the DCLG in consultation with Society of County Treasurers Technical Support Team that indicates that a figure of as much as 4.5% of gross rates after the multiplier has been applied can be expected (£1.5m).
+Therefore, a provision has been set aside for appeals based on this advice and that of our local advisors. - 9.4 The appeals risk for the 2010 rateable listing has increased by £0.4m.
+In 2017/18, the council has had to settle £1.4m of successful appeals against a provision of £2.3m for the 2010 RV listing.
+Currently there are £3.4m of appeals in relation to 2010 still pending VOA judgement.
+We have a provision in relation to these appeals of £1.5m to deal with 120 appeals, four of which equal £1.1m.
+There is a further provision of £1.5m in relation to the RV listing for 2017; as yet this is a general provision as we have not been notified of any specific appeals in relation to that listing. - 9.4.1 The level of provision is based on a percentage of appeals being successful for the 2010 listing.
+A higher weighting is given to larger appeals, as they are likely to have professional taken advice.
 The higher the provision provided leads to a reduction in the amount of growth retained by the Council.
 If appeals succeed at a higher level, the difference will fall on the general fund.
 For the MTFS the provision has been modelled as noted in the table below.
+Note is assumes no settlement of 2017 appeals, which may not be the case, but if settled in favour of the appealing business, it will lead to lost income yield.
+Once actual appeal information is available this position will be updated, a lower requirement for the level of provision for appeals would lead to increased growth retained.